 China’s J-31 has joined Russia’s Su-75 ‘Checkmate’ to emerge as a competitor to the American F-35 fighter jet following Pakistan’s announcement to acquire the Chinese combat aircraft over the next few years.

 Put differently, the Chinese fighter is poised to compete with the Russian jet in the affordable fifth-generation fighter market in developing countries in the future.
-Technical and commercial evolution of the planes and geopolitical developments point towards this possibility.
+The planes’ technical and commercial evolution and geopolitical developments point towards this possibility.

 Both planes were developed with an explicit commercial purpose.
 The Russian Su-75 was featured in a promotional advertisement showing Indian and Emirati aviators, among pilots from other Global South countries, gathering in a hangar where the plane was unveiled.

-The FC-31 (as the J-31 was previously called) was first revealed in a 2014 air show in China by the Shenyang Aircraft Corporation (SAC), with military attaches and delegations of major developing countries in attendance.
+The FC-31 (as the J-31 was previously called) was first revealed in a 2014 air show in China by the Shenyang Aircraft Corporation (SAC), which included military attaches and delegations of major developing countries.

 The jet initially did not generate interest, even from the People’s Liberation Army – Navy (PLAN) and PLA – Air Force (PLAAF).
 The project developed into a full-fledged Fifth Generation fighter platform following heightened tensions with the US in the western Pacific, beginning with the Donald Trump Presidency.